-- If you cannot do the above step, place the tooth in a container and cover with a small amount of whole milk or saliva.
+- If you cannot do the above step, place the tooth in a container and cover it with a small amount of cow's milk or saliva.

-- The tooth can also be carried between lower lip and lower gum or under the tongue.
+- You can also hold the tooth between your lower lip and gum or under your tongue.

 Also follow these steps:

-- Apply a cold compress to the mouth and gums to ease pain.
+- Apply a cold compress on the outside of your mouth and gums to ease pain.